 NiteCore BB2 Electronic Blower Impressions

-Pergear reached out asking if I wanted to take a look at the new electronic blower by Nitecore.
-I actually wasn’t even aware that Nitecore had made blowers like this before – they’re mostly known for their flashlights.
+Pergear reached out to ask if I wanted to take a look at Nitecore’s new electronic blower.
+I wasn’t even aware that Nitecore had made blowers like this before—they’re mostly known for their flashlights.

-To be honest I was a little skeptical at first and not that interested.
-Most electronic blowers just aren’t that good or aren’t very compact and the last thing we want as a review site is to get some gear that’s just not very good and then have to write a mediocre review which is never fun.
+Honestly, I was a little skeptical at first and not that interested.
+Most electronic blowers just aren’t that good or aren’t very compact, and the last thing we want as a review site is to get some gear that’s just not very good and then have to write a mediocre review, which is never fun.

-The good news is, this little blower turned out way better than I was expecting and I’m already finding it very useful.
+The good news is that this little blower turned out way better than I expected, and I’m already finding it very useful.
 Game-changing?
 Maybe.

 Let me explain some of the backstories of why I was willing to try this little invention out and what happened when I got it and tested it out for the first time.

 It all started one morning when I was shooting product shots for the Voigtlander 32mm f2.
-This is a lens I’ve had for over 6 months and it was a bit beat up.
-After doing my typical cleaning with microfiber cloths, and rocket air blowers, I confidently set up my strobes and started shooting away.
-Everything looked good on the rear of the tiny Fujifilm X-T3 screen, but then once transferred the files onto my computer to review on my massive Dell screen, the horrors revealed themself, followed by an hour of spot removal in LR.
+This is a lens I’ve had for over 6 months, and it was a bit beaten up.
+After doing my typical cleaning with microfiber cloths and rocket air blowers, I confidently set up my strobes and started shooting away.
+Everything looked good on the rear of the tiny Fujifilm X-T3 screen, but then, once I transferred the files onto my computer to review on my massive Dell screen, the horrors revealed themself, followed by an hour of spot removal in LR.

 Pergear followed up with another email, and this little Nitecore electronic blower started looking very tasty, I followed up and two days later it was at my house.

-Before the BB2 blower, I used a Rocket Air blaster and a brush that comes in a red lipstick-type container that alarmed my wife when she first saw it.
+Before the BB2 blower, I used a Rocket Air blaster and a brush that came in a red lipstick-type container that alarmed my wife when she first saw it.

-I’ve actually needed a blower for a while now, not just for cleaning camera gear but also for cleaning my computers, I just never bothered buying one because most blowers out there are too big and overkill for what I want.
-If maybe I was trying to clean out a big tower PC they might be useful, but I’m mostly using a Macbook Pro and Mac Mini and don’t really need anything super serious.
+I’ve actually needed a blower for a while now, not just for cleaning camera gear but also for cleaning my computers; I just never bothered buying one because most blowers out there are too big and overkill for what I want.
+If I were trying to clean out a big tower PC, they might be useful, but I’m mostly using a Macbook Pro and Mac Mini, and I don’t really need anything super serious.

 Why is a blower useful?

 The blower is not even the best part.
 It comes with two little brushes, a black stiff-bristled brush and a softer white bristled brush.
-Both are useful and I have other camera cleaning brushes, but most are of the softer kind.
-The stiff bristles really help clean out the little groves on the focus rings, or the tight little corners around and under the dials on the cameras.
-The first thing I did was give my dirty Leica M11 a nice cleaning and the stiff brush made it so easy to get into all the little grooves.
-The softer brush is great for cleaning the lens or other sensitive areas of the camera like the EVF.
+Both are useful, and I have other camera cleaning brushes, but most are of the softer kind.
+The stiff bristles really help clean out the little groves on the focus rings or the tight little corners around and under the dials on the cameras.
+The first thing I did was clean my dirty Leica M11 nicely, and the stiff brush made it easy to get into all the little grooves.
+The softer brush is great for cleaning the lens or other sensitive areas of the camera, like the EVF.

 You’ll still need something like a microfiber cloth to get rid of all of the major fingerprinting and grime of the camera, but once that’s done, this is all you’ll really need.

-I also have been using it for keeping things clean while changing lenses or various filters.
+I have also been using it to keep things clean while changing lenses or filters.

 So it’s super cool.
-If I wasn’t sent one by Pergear and knowing what I know now, I would definitely buy one of these without even thinking about it.
+If I hadn’t sent one by Pergear and knew what I know now, I would have bought one without thinking about it.

-And I’ll say I highly recommended it if you’re changing your lenses or filters a lot and like things being clean or if you shoot any sort of product photography.
+I highly recommend it if you change your lenses or filters often and like things to be clean or if you shoot any sort of product photography.

 Feature Walkthrough